 A lubricating moisturizer is essential for successful pelvic floor PT.
 “We can’t get started without it,” Feola says, referring to the internal portion of her work as well as the homework that may be prescribed.
 “If you are going to need to use a wand or a dilator to do stretching at home, you’re going to need a lube for that,” she says.

 The therapist also calls a vaginal moisturizer a no-brainer when it comes to painful sex.
 “That’s the very first, quickest, easiest thing that you can do to make sex more comfortable,” she says.
-“If there’s friction, no matter how much you relax, it’s not going to feel good.”
+“If there’s friction during sex, no matter how much you relax, it’s not going to feel good.”

 She advises her new-mom and breastfeeding-mom clients who have vaginal dryness and pain to make things easier on themselves and help ensure a good experience by lubing up before sex.
 “Things are going to be so much better just by doing that alone,” she says.